ShimmerEngineering/Shimmer-C-API/ShimmerBLE/MultiVerisenseExample/README.md

-NOTE: The MultiVerisenseExample provides
-- Connect to Verisense device(s)
-- Streaming Accel data from Verisense device(s)
+NOTE: When using iOS, there is currently a similar [problem](https://developercommunity2.visualstudio.com/t/XamariniOS-getting-FoundationMonoTouch/1610258?space=8) with the plot library when you don't use Visual Studio 17.0.0.

 HOW TO USE:
-  - Add the uuid(s) for each of the device(s) that you want to connect to the variable List<string> uuids in MainPage.xaml.cs in the MultiVerisenseExample project
-  - Launch MultiVerisenseExample in Visual Studio (user expected to see these four buttons which are Connect Devices, Start Streaming, Stop Streaming and Disconnect Devices)
+  - Launch MultiVerisenseExample in Visual Studio
-  - Press Connect Devices button and observe the output in Visual Studio Output
-  - Press Start Streaming button and observe the output in Visual Studio Output
+  - Press Scan and select Verisense device
-  - After a few minutes or how long user want it to stream, press Stop Streaming button and observe the output in Visual Studio Output
-  - Press Disconnect Devices button and observe the output in Visual Studio Output
+  - Press Connect Devices button